 Summer is the high season for tourism in Ladakh and this is the best time for those who want to do cultural tours, trekking, and attend festivals like Hemis and Lamayuru Tsechu.
 April and October-November combine the advantages of both high and low-season travel.
 Temperatures are still pleasant (between 10 and 15°C during the day) and there are fewer tourists which means that you can enjoy the famous cultural and natural sites without the crowd.
 From mid-January to mid-March, this is the time when you can trek on the frozen Zanskar river popularly known as Chadar trek.
 It is also the time when you can spot the elusive snow leopard which descends to the valley in search of food and mating partners, a photographer and wildlife enthusiast’s dream come true.
 Ladakh can be reached all year round by flight from Delhi.

 Protected Area Permit for Foreigners

-Registered travel agents can help with the groups if you are a single traveller, and you do not necessarily need to travel with that group after you get the permit.
-So even if you are a solo traveller, you don’t have to worry.
+Registered travel agents can help with the groups if you are a single traveler, and you do not necessarily need to travel with that group after you get the permit.
+So even if you are a solo traveler, you don’t have to worry.
 Once you get the permit, make at least 8-10 photocopies as you need to submit them at the check posts on your journey to these inner line places in Ladakh.
 The duration of PAP is seven days and you need to re-apply permit in case you want to have an extended stay up there in Ladakh.